snap-stanford/ogb/examples/graphproppred/ppa/README.md

-# ogbg-ppi
+# ogbg-ppa

-This repository includes the scripts for GNN baselines for `ogbg-ppi` dataset.
+This repository includes the scripts for GNN baselines for `ogbg-ppa` dataset.

 ## Training & Evaluation